 Preventing AutoPlay attacks on your Windows PC

-In the old days, computer viruses often spread from one computer to another by infecting floppy diskettes.
-Now, many types of malware spread themselves from one computer to another by infecting portable devices, memory cards, CDs and DVDs.
-This page shows how to proactively prevent those attacks, by disabling the AutoPlay feature on Windows.
-This step is a trade-off of reduced ease-of-use in exchange for greater security, and can be reversed if you don't like the results.
+Many types of malware spread themselves from one computer to another by infecting portable devices, memory cards, CDs and DVDs.
+You can prevent those attacks by disabling the AutoPlay feature on Windows.
+You will trade some ease of use in exchange for greater security.
+This step can easily be reversed if you don't like the results.

 What types of devices could carry malware and infect a computer?
 Here's a partial list: